Top 12 Amazing Things to Do in Ayutthaya (Thailand)

 Ayutthaya is a city of 50,000 inhabitants in Thailand and is located just north of Bangkok, making it a desirable destination for excursions.
 It is the former capital of Thailand, and like Sukhothai, is especially famous for its impressive historical sites.
 There are said to be over 400 temples in Ayutthaya!
 The absolute centerpiece is the Ayutthaya Historical Park, which includes several large temple complexes, including Wat Phra Ram, Wat Phra Si Sanphet, Wat Mahathat and Wat Ratchaburana.
 One day in Ayutthaya is enough to see the main attractions.
 However, if you also would like to explore the highlights of the surrounding area, then it is definitely worth staying 2 to 3 days.

 The history of Ayutthaya dates back to 1351, when the city was named the capital of the Kingdom of Siam and remained so for 400 years, until 1767.
-After that, the city was looted and destroyed during the Siamese-Burman War.
+Thereafter, the city was looted and destroyed during the Siamese-Burman War.
 Since 1991, Ayutthaya Historical Park has been on the UNESCO World Heritage Sites list.
 In its heyday, Ayutthaya had over a million inhabitants, and on a tour or bicycle ride through the historical park, one can still sense the splendor of that time.

 The Best Things to Do in Ayutthaya